validcv/validcv/README.md

 #### These warnings may not be removed from redistribution of this software, even if permitted by license, under any circumstances.
 These are to be treated as additional clauses to the license.

 ## Legal Notice
-ValiCV™ is a trademark of Abhishek Choudhary and others carrying out business as AyeAI Consulting and allied groups in India and other countries.
+#### ValiCV™ is a trademark of Abhishek Choudhary and others carrying out business as AyeAI Consulting and allied groups in India and other countries.

+#### The following lines till the end of this file may not be removed under any circumstances
 ```
 # AYESEC:POST_SHS('18 lines')=9da1fc9afc1b85e1e81e78a53f97d4436d886182eec170ddd6c78ec71e64113d9ade4fd1bf969ed5bbe62baed9a575d2b5e3ccdc0383c27eb7a4b6bc71965afe
 # AYESEC:STATUTORY_HEADER